Isaacpm/operating-models/README.md

 # Engineering Leadership Operational Models
 Effective engineering leadership requires implementing the right practices, but with numerous sources and ideas available, identifying the most valuable ones can be challenging.
-To address this, I've created a series of operational models that consolidate the best practices from my preferred sources and experiences, offering a concise set of checklists and notes for various tasks in the engineering leadership domain.
+Driven by a personal goal to avoid repeating mistakes and maintain high standards every time I perform a task, I have created a series of operational models that consolidate the best practices from my preferred sources and experiences, offering a concise set of checklists and notes for various tasks in the engineering leadership domain.

-These models are designed for personal use, enabling you to quickly reference practical tips and tools to enhance your leadership skills.
-With this resource at hand, you'll be well-equipped to make informed decisions, optimize processes, and foster a successful, collaborative team environment.
+These models have been developed with a particular focus on platform teams, as this is where my experience lies.
+However, the principles and guidelines within these operational models can be easily applied to other engineering teams as well.
+Designed for personal use, this resource enables you to quickly reference practical tips and tools to enhance your leadership skills across diverse team contexts.

 [Communications](./communications)
 [FinOps](./finops)